 Estimated cooking time: Around 40 to 75 minutes.

-Because of its sweetness and ease of preparation, Basundi is a common dessert appearing in most Indian households during festive occasions.
+Because of its sweetness and ease of preparation, Basundi is a common dessert with condensed milk in most Indian households during festive occasions.
 Basundi’s original recipe calls for primarily simple ingredients like saffron, milk, nuts, and a few condiments.

 The milk used for Basundi is pretty versatile, so you can opt for mostly any kind you love the most.
 After cooking, this complimentary Indian drink will offer you a bit denser consistency and a distinguished fragrance from cardamom powder.